These loaves of honey wheat brown bread are the perfect savory solution for snacks, party trays and more.

 Instead of tasting the coffee and chocolate themselves one is left only with a rich deep flavor.
 A dark, bitter richness alongside the whole grain that is sure to please all the whole grain lovers.

 For folks that like dark and slightly bitter and whole grain this is a comfort food of the highest proportion, especially when paired with comforting soups or casseroles.

 This is a very grainy, dark, and dense loaf of whole wheat bread.
 It is not the type of bread most folks would use for peanut butter and jelly sandwiches – though for those of use who like dark and dense it works wonderfully.

 Do use a very sharp knife to get even slices no matter the loaf shape.

 Instead this is the kind of bread one would serve with salami or something else strongly flavored.

-It is quite nice as a snack slathered in butter, too alongside a salad or soup.
+It is quite nice as a side dish slathered in fresh butter alongside a salad or soup.